 Because electrical impulses are how our muscles move, an excess amount of electricity can cause a “false positive,” essentially tricking the muscles into contracting wildly and unexpectedly.
 These jerking movements can often lead to injuries sustained from falling or slamming against a surface.
 Though not common, a severe electrical shock could also cause damage to the skeletal systems, resulting in fractured or even broken bones.

-If you or a loved one has been a victim of an electrical injury and believe you have a case, the partners at Indianapolis’ Christie Farrell Lee & Bell want to help you get peace of mind to move forward in life.
+If you or a loved one has been a victim of an electrical injury and believe you have a case, the partners at Indianapolis’ Christie Farrell Lee & Bell personal injury law firm want to help you get peace of mind to move forward in life.
 From listening to your story to fighting for you in court, we’re your advocates.
 Contact us today for a free consultation.